 The pre-application process has helped to provide applicants/agents with sufficient advice to enable them to conclude whether or not to progress with their proposal.
-The 'new' processes and procedures also provide sufficient time for officers to seek amendments or alterations to submitted applications to prevent potential acceptable applications being refused.
+Processes and procedures in place also provide sufficient time for officers to seek amendments or alterations to submitted applications to prevent potential acceptable applications being refused.
 These improvements in service delivery have not only resulted in a reduction in appeals but also helped reduce the number of appeals that are allowed.

-Having an up-to-date LDP also assists
+Having an up-to-date LDP also assists.
+Performance is again above the Welsh average

 Indicator 11.
-Applications for costs at Section 78 appeal upheld in the reporting period "Good" "Fair" "Improvement needed" The authority has not had costs awarded against it at appeal
+Applications for costs at Section 78 appeal upheld in the reporting period "Good" "Fair" "Improvement needed" The authority has not had costs The authority has had costs The authority has had costs awarded against it at appeal awarded against it in one awarded against it in two or appeal case more appeal cases

-Authority's performance 0 There were no applications for co osts in 2014/15.
+Authority's performance 0 There were no applications for costs in 2015/16.